chaseruskin/orbit/docs/src/topic/swapping.md

 The argument list defined in a protocol's configuration is allowed to contain any of the following keys:

-- `orbit.ip.name`: The name of the ip being downloaded.
+- `orbit.project.name`: The name of the project being downloaded.
-- `orbit.ip.version`: The version of the ip being downloaded.
+- `orbit.project.version`: The version of the project being downloaded.
-- `orbit.ip.source`: The URL for the ip being downloaded.
+- `orbit.project.source`: The URL for the project being downloaded.
 - `*`: Any environment variables loaded from configuration files.

 ### Target arguments

 The argument list defined in a target's configuration is allowed to contain any of the following keys:

-- `orbit.ip.name`: The name of the local ip.
+- `orbit.project.name`: The name of the current project.
-- `orbit.ip.library`: The HDL library of the local ip.
+- `orbit.project.library`: The HDL library of the current project.
-- `orbit.ip.version`: The version of the local ip.
+- `orbit.project.version`: The version of the current project.
-- `orbit.ip.checksum`: The truncated most recent checksum of the local ip.
+- `orbit.project.checksum`: The truncated most recent checksum of the current project.
 - `orbit.top.name`: The top-level design unit name.
 - `orbit.tb.name`: The testbench design unit name.
 - `orbit.dut.name`: The design-under-test design unit name.